Rita Calvo Sanz

-María Rita Calvo Sanz O.D.N is a Spanish Roman Catholic nun, one of the seven first women appointed members of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life the second highest-ranking department of the Roman Curia, the administrative institution of the Holy See since 8 July 2019, when was appointed by Pope Francis.
+María Rita Calvo Sanz O.D.N. (born 16 October, 1960) is a Spanish Roman Catholic religious sister, one of the first seven women appointed as members of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life.
+This is the second highest-ranking department of the Roman Curia, the administrative institution of the Holy See.
+Sister Calvo was appointed on 8 July 2019 by Pope Francis.